FAQ

 Avon is what is known as a royalty paying company.
 That means that they offer an advance against royalties that the book will earn.
 As the word advance implies, this money, or a portion thereof, is paid to you before the book is published.
 The underlying fact here is that they pay you.

-AuthorHouse is what is commonly known as a vanity press.
+AuthorHouse, which is publisher as I write this, is what is commonly known as a vanity press.
+There are many out there like that, and they are out to make money, first and foremost.
 They use POD technology to print books that the author gets according to a contract.
 Their contract specifies how much you pay them.
 I'm certain you have heard the term vanity press, but perhaps you didn't truly understand what it meant.
-In recent years, the term has fallen out of vogue because so many good independent authors are publishing their own work, and, frankly, they don't like being labeled as those who use a vanity press.
+In recent years, the term has fallen out of vogue because so many good independent authors are publishing their own work themselves, not using a a vanity press or traditional publishers, and, frankly, they don't like being labeled as those who use a vanity press.

 Personally, I look at it as a "sticks and stones" issue.
 (For my foreign readers, that's a reference to the children's rhyme: Sticks and stones may break my bones, but words will never hurt me.)
 One cannot stop others from hurling what they see as insults at those who are succeeding by a different path.
 The best policy is always to have enough information that you make informed decisions because there are many people and companies more than happy to take advantage of the unwary.

 If one wishes to publish one's own work, there are many avenues to do it that do not involve paying rather large amounts of money if any.
-Self-publishing in print can be accomplished by using companies like CreateSpace, BookSurge, Lulu, and many more.
+Self-publishing in print can be accomplished by using companies like Amazon, Barnes and Noble, Draft2Digital, and others.
 These companies require you to either do all the publishing work like cover design, layout, format, etc. yourself, or to contract those tasks out either through their staff or a freelance expert.

 In many cases, if you know how to do all those things, you don't have to pay anything.
 You only pay when you order books, and you pay the wholesale price.
-The books then are available for the public to order directly from this publisher.
+The books then are available for the public to order directly from your publisher and then they are printed on demand, or POD.

 If I want to be a legitimate writer, with whom should I publish?